-Pix: Pixel Mixer [App]
+Pix: Pixel Mixer [No Longer Available]

 If you’re looking for a simple photo editing app – without many features, but just one for fancy effects, Pixel Mixer is definitely one you should try.
 On opening the app, you can upload an image from your computer or camera.